Kodiak Island Borough School District

 District-Level NCES Analysis

 Kodiak Island Borough School District operates 12 public schools serving 2,228 students, placing it among the smaller districts in Alaska.
-The school portfolio breaks down into 8 other, 2 elementary, 1 high, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 2,122 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Kodiak Island Borough County.
+The school portfolio breaks down into 8 combined, 2 elementary, 1 high, 1 middle schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Kodiak Island Borough.

-Academic infrastructure includes 1 of 12 schools offering Advanced Placement (11 AP courses district-wide), a 256.7:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 45.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 12 schools offering Advanced Placement (11 AP courses district-wide), a 256.7:1 student-counselor ratio, somewhat above the 250:1 ASCA recommendation, and 45.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 36.4% White, 12.1% Asian, 1.9% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Kodiak High School, with a diversity index of 74.8/100.

-That concentration — well above the 8.4% national median for largest-entity share — means Kodiak Island Borough School District-wide averages can mask substantial variation outside the dominant entity.
+That concentration means Kodiak Island Borough School District-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data